alyulina/linkage-equilibrium/code/README.md

 Create the outpute folder: `mkdir output`.
 The name can be changed in the bash script.
 If running from /home on the cluster, make sure that the output is stored in /scratch.

-Then run the bash script that will run simulations: `bash run_simulation.sh r`.
-Or, on the cluster, `sbatch run_simulations_cluster.sh r`.
-Specify parameters in the parameters.py file.
+Then run the bash script that will run simulations: `bash run_simulation.sh r`, where r specifies the parameter regime from parameters.py.
+Or, on the cluster, `sbatch rsun_simulations.sh r`.
 The python code needs python 2, so be sure to load it if running on the cluster or change python to python2 in the bash script if running locally.

-To plot the linkage equilibrium statistic, use plot_le.py (or a version of it, plot_le_*.py).
+To plot the linkage equilibrium statistic locally, use `python2 plot_le_recombination.py -p r`.
+If running on the cluster, use `sbatch srun_plot_le_recombination.sh r`.
 This script uses ld_theory.py, which requires scipy version 0.17.0 or higher.
 If running locally, switch to the conda environment named ben: `conda activate ben`.
+If running on the cluster, make sure to locally install all dependencies.